 If your application is considered by more than one ITE provider, you may need to attend more than one assessment centre.
 You may also be required to attend an interview at a school following your assessment centre.

-Offer and Placement
+Conditional Offer and Onboarding

 If you are successful at the assessment centre stage, you will be made a conditional offer to join the RIS programme.